 Asking tough questions builds credibility in the mind of the candidate and fully backs up your control statement.

-This happens from time to time.
+It happens from time to time.
 You ask a question such as,

 "Can you tell me about yourself?"